AlexTelon/FlexiCharge-Backend/backend-app/src/database-Interface/README.md

 - getChargeSessions
 	- Purpose : Gets all ChargeSessions that belong to a specific chargerID.
 - updateChargingState
-	- Purpose : Updates the properties currentChargePercentage and kwhTransfered.
+	- Purpose : Updates the properties currentChargePercentage and kWhTransferred.
 - startChargeSession (When a user wants to start charging his car)
 	- Purpose : Starts a ChargeSession.
 	- Extra Information :